 How is the procedure Accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Hoffman, Dr. Meneshian, Dr. Fauvell, Dr. Choi or Dr. Soletic may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Hoffman, Dr. Meneshian, Dr. Fauvell or Dr. Choi may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

-A ridge augmentation procedure is typically performed in Dr. Hoffman, Dr. Meneshian, Dr. Fauvell, Dr. Choi or Dr. Soletic’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Dr. Hoffman, Dr. Meneshian, Dr. Fauvell or Dr. Choi’s office under local anesthesia.
 Some patients may also request sedative medication.